 An additional test of stabilization and word-likeness was to measure whether later generation imitations were transcribed more consistently than first generation imitations.
 We collected a total of 2163 transcriptions — approximately 20 transcriptions per sound.
 Of these, 179 transcriptions (8%) were removed because they contained English words.
 Some examples of the final transcriptions are presented in Table 1.

-Table 1 Examples of invented words.
+Table 1 Examples of words transcribed from imitations.